Short-Term Disability Benefits

 Pregnancy Bed Rest

 Pregnancy-related bed rest may be another short-term disability.
 This treatment option often allows individuals who are suffering from complicated pregnancies to take care of their bodies and their babies.
-However, some policies may require a claimant to establish coverage by this insurance before she is pregnant.
+However, some policies may require a claimant to establish coverage by this insurance before the individual is pregnant.

 Many short-term disability policies cover maternity leave.
-This is often quite helpful when the mother works at a place of employment that does not provide paid maternity leave.
+This is often quite helpful when the parent works at a place of employment that does not provide paid maternity leave.

 Many short-term disability policies pay between 50% and 75% of a person’s gross weekly wages.
 However, some policies may pay as high as 100%.
 The duration of payments is based on the insurance policy.
 This coverage is typically between nine and 52 weeks, but a few policies allow for up to 24 months of benefits.
 Employees may first be required to exhaust all sick days and other benefits before their short-term disability benefits kick in.
 The knowledgeable attorneys at Andalman & Flynn can help you decipher the confusing terminology and complicated terms that short-term disability policies often contain.